 The pre-cert program is a risk-based and organized approval process for the healthcare organizations that exhibit a commitment to quality and excellence.

-The healthcare software developers get access to the key pre and post-market information thus accelerating the process for them.
+Software developers get access to the key pre and post-market information thus accelerating the process for them.

 Since the level of level is computed, the regulatory requirements are modified on the basis of risk computation.
 Consecutively, higher risk products would have greater requirements than their lower risk counterparts.